Commoble/morered/README.md

 * `${morered_branch}` is e.g. morered-1.16.5
 * `${morered_version}` is e.g. 2.1.0.0

+If your mod uses mixins, you may need to add this to your run configs to use More Red in a dev environment:

+`properties 'mixin.env.disableRefMap': 'true'`

 The API is only available on branches `morered-1.16.5` or newer and versions `2.1.0.0` or newer.

 A debug jar is available with full sources for easier debugging, which can be used by compiling against :debug instead of :api.
 It is not recommended to compile against the debug jar when building production jars, as binary-breaking changes are more likely to occur with it.